bl-sdk/bl-sdk.github.io/developing/releasing_your_mod/index.md

 not be imported.

 ### Mod Folder Zip
 Python is perfectly happy to import files from inside a zip, that's how `.sdkmod`s work.
-But occasionally there are reasons you need the user to properly extract your folder (more later).
-For these cases, the next acceptable format is actually the exact same as a `.sdkmod`, except you keep the extension as `.zip`.
-Our guides all say to extract zips.
+But very occasionally there are reasons you need the user to properly extract your folder.
+The only known things that require this are:

-There are very few cases you actually need to use this format.
-The only known cases are:
 - You're shipping a native Python module (a `.pyd`) which you need to import.
 - (Willow 2) You're shipping a text mod alongside your mod, which you want to `exec <path>` in console.

+For these cases, the next acceptable format is actually the exact same as a `.sdkmod`, except you keep the extension as `.zip`.
+Our guides all tell users to extract zips.

-These are some common use cases which cause people to *think* they need this format, but which *do not*, and can work perfectly fine as a `.sdkmod`:
+As some extra advice, these are some common use cases which cause people to *think* they need this format, but which *do not*, and can work perfectly fine as a `.sdkmod`:
 - You have some assert file which you need to read from at runtime.
 Use `mods_base.open_in_mod_dir`, or in more advanced cases maybe `importlib.resources`.